antaz/hikari/share/man/man1/hikari.md

 Note that the started application does not automatically take over the mark.

-To specify commands that are issued on unassigned marks one can specify the commands associated with the mark in the *execute* section in the configuration file.
+To specify commands that are issued on unassigned marks one can specify the commands associated with the mark in the *marks* section in the configuration file.

 ```
-execute {
+marks {
   s = sakura
 }
 ```